-In the template design of Anqi CMS, we often encounter situations where we need to display list-type data, such as multiple tags of an article, multiple image links on a product detail page, or multiple options stored in a custom field.
-Directly outputting this array form of data to the page often results in something similar to[“标签一”, “标签二”, “标签三”]Such format is original, it is obviously not aesthetically pleasing and does not comply with user reading habits.
+In Anqi CMS template design, we often encounter situations where we need to display list data, such as multiple tags of an article, multiple image links on a product details page, or multiple options stored in a custom field.
+Directly outputting this array-like data to the page will often result in something similar to[“标签一”, “标签二”, “标签三”]This original format is clearly not aesthetic and does not conform to user reading habits.

-joinThe filter is a very practical feature in the Anq CMS template, its function is to concatenate all elements in an array (or iterable object) using the delimiter you specify, forming a single string.Here, the scattered array elements can be presented in a neat and readable way on the page.
+joinThe filter is a very practical feature in the Anqi CMS template, its function is to concatenate all elements of an array (or iterable object) with the delimiter you specify, forming a single string.In this way, the originally scattered array elements can be presented in a neat and readable manner on the page.

 Its basic usage syntax is very intuitive: